-The Board Policy does provide Day Care Transportation in certain circumstances.
+The Board Policy does provide child care transportation in certain circumstances.

 - Students must be residents of Vernon.

-- Day care location (authorized) must be within the student’s school boundary, outside of the established walking distance for the school, and at least a half mile from the students home address
+- Child care location (authorized) must be within the student’s school boundary, outside of the established walking distance for the school, and at least a half mile from the students home address

-- A Parent/Guardian must submit a Day Care Transportation form by July 1st of each school year.
+- A Parent/Guardian must submit a child Care Transportation form by July 1st of each school year.
 Requests made after July 1st will only be approved if space permits.